numalariamodeling/FE-2023-examples/README.md

                                    pretty_format=True)
         ```
     - Update the experiment name, run the script.
-    - Update the experiment name and ID in the analyzer.
+    - Update the experiment name and ID in `analyzer_IP.py`.
 Be sure to check if you need to update anything such as `sweep_variables` or analyzer years.
     - Once the pickup finishes, check your outputs to make sure everything was created.
 Do you have both high and low access summary reports?
 If everything looks good, run the analyzer & check its outputs.
     - Try plotting your results.
 Feel free to start with old scripts and adapt them to try to understand differences between the IP levels.
-        - *Tip: think about what type of indicators high and low access to case management may impact and how you might want to show comparisons between the groups.
+        - ⚠️*Think about what type of indicators high and low access to case management may impact and how you might want to show comparisons between the groups.
 Make sure to include any grouping on parameter sweeps as they can impact the results!*
+        - ❓ If you had included the summary report in the burnin, would you expect these results to look different?
+If so, how and why?
+            - ⚠️*Think especially about the different IP levels and what has changed between the burnin and pickup scenarios.*

 </p>
 </details>